lktslionel/proposals/ups.spec.md

 * **runtime**: The environment in which your code will be executed.
 Eg: nodejs, go, jre(java)
 * **lang**: The main language in which the code is written.
 * **lang_extras**: The other programming language used in your project.
+* **platform**: Represent the provider on which your workload is running.
+Eg: AWS, AZURE, ...

 ## Contents